 Earlier this month, Foreign Secretary William Hague called for countries to come together to agree a set of rules to prevent cyber war.

 He revealed that the Foreign Office IT system had come under attack from a ''hostile state intelligence agency'' as recently as January.

 Sir Richard, a former top civil servant at several government departments, who ended his Whitehall career in 2007 as chairman of the Joint Intelligence Committee, appeared to back Mr Hague's call for new international rules in evidence to the Lords EU sub-commitee on Home Affairs.

 "Could a cyber attack constitute an act of war?
 Absolutely.
 If you could establish who had done it of course... is it feasible to imagine laws of war that could apply in relation to cyber attack?
-Answer - it is feasible," said Sir Richard, who was also in charge of the previous government's counter-terrorism strategy.'No confidence'
+Answer - it is feasible," said Sir Richard, who was also in charge of the previous government's counter-terrorism strategy.

 He was also asked for his reaction to the theft last month of 7m euros (£5.9m) of emission permits from the European Commission's carbon trading system.

 According to the Financial Times, it was believed to have been the work of computer hackers who used a hoax bomb threat to get a building in Prague evacuated before stealing codes and allowances from computers.

 The allowances could be sold on the open market for "millions of euros" before anyone would have noticed, the newspaper said.